Sumatra Travel Advice

 Although it is difficult to recommend a fixed sum of money we can give a few guidelines: after your arrival in Bukit Lawang you have to pay for entrance permits to the national park and a tax for using cameras before starting your trek (150.000 IDR / pax).
 For keeping extra luggage in a locker room during overnight treks there is a small fee at around 20.000 IDR at most of the guesthouses.
-At our EcoTravel Cottages, storing luggage is free for our guests.
+At our EcoTravel Cottages and at The Hangout@ EcoTravel, storing luggage is free for our guests.
 If you require a local porter for carrying your luggage from taxi/bus stop to your chosen guesthouse, their fees range from 50.000 -100.000 IDR (per person / one way).
-Yet again, if you are staying at our EcoTravel Cottages, you enjoy free local porter services upon arrival/departure!
+Yet again, if you are staying at our EcoTravel Cottages or at The Hangout@ EcoTravel, you enjoy free local porter services upon arrival/departure!
 Meals in Bukit Lawang are available at approximately 50.000 IDR per person, including soft drinks or water.
 One small bottle of beer is around 30.000 IDR.
 Unfortunately Bukit Lawang is a bit more expensive than other places in Sumatra.

 In Bukit Lawang air con rooms are not common.
 In this jungle village you shouldn’t expect a Bali standard!
 But our choice of guest houses is the best option to stay there with clean rooms, good standard and reliable service.
-Apart from EcoTravel Cottages, which offer a “western” bathroom and hot shower, most other guesthouses have cold running water.
-If you wish to have your room cleaned please tell reception because it’s not common to clean rooms every day – except in our EcoTravel Cottages with daily room cleaning service.
-Basic standard is offered at Mega Inn in Tangkahan.
-Quite good standard can be expected from Hotel Deli River in Medan and Tabo Cottages (Lake Toba).
+Apart from EcoTravel Cottages and The Hangout@ EcoTravel, which offer a “western” bathroom and hot shower, most other guesthouses have cold running water.
+If you wish to have your room cleaned please tell reception because it’s not common to clean rooms every day – except in our EcoTravel Cottages and The Hangout@ EcoTravel with daily room cleaning service.
+Quite good standard can also be expected from Hotel Deli River in Medan, Tabo Cottages (Lake Toba) and Freddies Santa Sumur Tiga (Pulau Weh).

 There is no ATM machine in Bukit Lawang and its surroundings.
 As an exclusive service to our guests we also change Euros and US Dollars and offer credit card payment (Visa & Mastercard / 3% charge) in our EcoTravel office in Bukit Lawang, if required.
 Unfortunately, if you fail to pay your final cash payment to the tour operator team after arrival, it is not possible to start your tour.
 Note: The maximum amount you get from ATM machines in Sumatra is 2.5 Mio IDR so you have to make several transactions to get a higher amount!
 Due to frequent problems with ATM machines we recommend to take 2 -3 different credit cards with you.